microsoft/DiagManager/MiaaPSSDiag/Readme.txt

 All the scripts are tested against bash shell.
 Please launch the start and stop collector explicitly using /bin/bash This utility can collect information and logs for SQL Server instances that are installed as host instance or as container instances.

-Steps to configure and start data collection using PSSDIAG, you will need to (exec -it) into the mssql-server container under the current primary master pod and perform the below steps
+Steps to configure and start data collection using PSSDIAG, you will need to (exec -it) into the SQL MIAA container under the current primary master pod and perform the below steps
 1. Create a folder to store the collected information (for example: /var/opt/mssql/data/pssdiag). mkdir /var/opt/mssql/data/pssdiag
    If you are capturing extended events, this folder hierarchy needs r+x on the whole structure.